r-lib/testthat/README.md

 ## Integration with R CMD check

 If you're using testthat in a package, you need to adopt a specific structure to work with `R CMD check`.
 This structure has changed recently to comply with new demands from CRAN, so please read closely if you submit your packages to CRAN.

-You should add `Suggests: testthat` to your `DESCRIPTION` file as stated in the [Writing R Extensions](http://cran.r-project.org/doc/manuals/R-exts.html#Package-Dependencies) document.
-This also avoids a `R CMD check` warning about unspecified dependencies,

 Previously, best practice was to put all test files in `inst/tests` and ensure that `R CMD check` ran them by putting the following code in `tests/test-all.R`:

 ```R
 library(testthat)